lecstor/makitso/README.md

 }
 ```

+### Commands Definition

-Commands define the command arguments format, help description and an action
+Commands define the command arguments format, help description, an action
-function.
+function, and optional choices function for autocomplete.

 Commands can be grouped using the config.command property for all
 commands in the plugin, and with object nesting within the plugin.
 Autocomplete